dksiitr/LHFiD/README.md

 # LHFiD
 This repository contains the source codes for a many-objective evolutionary algorithm (MaOEA), namely LHFiD, its variant LHFiD-i, and some competitor MaOEAs.
 A manuscript based on LHFiD (and LHFiD-i) has been submitted to IEEE Transactions on Evolutionary Computation, and is under review.
-The preprint of the manuscript has been uploaded as “COIN Report 2021020”, and can be accessed through https://www.egr.msu.edu/ kdeb/papers/c2021020.pdf.